Psychodermatology: Controversy

-Although clinical experience is often in concordance with this notion, apparently scientific proof can sometimes be challenging rather than straight forward.
+Although clinical experience is often in concordance with this notion, apparently scientific proof can sometimes be challenging rather than straightforward.
 Although many data have been published, it appears that not enough good statistical evidence exists to support them.
 The difficulty in validating beyond a doubt the stress-skin interactions has rendered some skepticism among physicians.

 Harriet Hall says that the specialty may not be needed at all because medicine already takes a holistic approach to treating a patient.
 A 2007 review found that most dermatologists and psychologists recommend a synthesis of treatment rather than seeing another specialist.